 The good news is that there is no mention of PCAST’s 2012 recommendation to the president to create a 1000 MHz “superhighway” of unlicensed federal spectrum accessed by sensing devices.
 This radical proposal would replace the conventional clearing-and-auction process with a spectrum commons framework reliant on unproven sensing technologies.
 Instead of consumers relying on carriers’ spectrum for mobile broadband, this plan would crudely imitate (in theory) wifi on steroids, where devices would search out access over a huge portion of valuable spectrum, avoiding federal users.
 Its omission in the recent memo likely means the unlicensed superhighway won’t be pursued.

 Still, this doubling-down on other forms of dynamic spectrum sharing is unfortunate for several reasons.
 First, it mostly entrenches the disastrous status quo by acceding to federal agencies’ claims that they can’t be safely moved.
 Giving federal agencies free spectrum decades ago was a costly mistake that needs to be corrected through pricing and through clearing.
-By throwing their hands up and saying that clearing and auctioning federal spectrum is too difficult and sharing is the best alternative, the administration condemns us to suffer for the sins of our fathers.
+By throwing their hands up and saying that clearing and auctioning federal spectrum is too difficult and sharing is the best alternative, the administration forces us to suffer for the mistakes of the past.

 Second, sharing, as envisioned in the memo, will not be accomplished quickly or extensively.
 Whatever technologies come out of this–there are several options, which only adds research delays–will be constrained by what interference risks the agencies accept.
 Engineering tests and simulations cannot answer this question; it is an economic and political question, and the economics is very distorted as it is.
 Federal agencies and particularly the military are very jealous of their spectrum.
 And who can blame them, since their wireless systems are often used for communications and training exercises that, if not directly protecting the lives of civilians, employees, and soldiers, are an important component of preparation for combat.
 But this jealousy means agencies are not good at sharing wireless bandwidth.